naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

         return data.decode("utf-8")
 ```

-- `download_file_as_bytes` function fetches a file from S3 and returns its contents as a byte array
-- `read_text_file` function looks up the file location in the database using a given `id` and returns its contents as a string
+The `download_file_as_bytes` function fetches a file from S3 and returns its contents as a byte array.
+The `read_text_file` function looks up the file location in the database using a given `id` and returns its contents as a string.

 ## Writing the integration test